KrazyManJ/obsidian-keyshots/README.md

 ...**and much more commands to explore!**  *(And more are comming soon)*

-## ⌨️ IDE Mappings
+## ⌨️ List of Keyshots commands with IDE Mappings

 Here is a full list of all mappings that are available.
-If any of hotkey for IDE action is missing, Keyshots mappings hotkey is used instead.
+If any of hotkey for IDE action is missing, Keyshots mappings hotkey is used instead *(This behavior can be changed in settings)*.

 | Command Name                                   | Keyshots Mappings                 | Visual Studio Code              | JetBrains IDEs                    | Microsoft Visual Studio     |
 |------------------------------------------------|-----------------------------------|---------------------------------|-----------------------------------|-----------------------------|